farahc123/tech501-week2/Securing the database.md

 ## Setting stricter rules for the DB VM

+- We are essentially doing what we did with the IP tables here, but implementing it via the DB VM's NSG as an extra safety net
 - Note that SSH is already allowed here so we aren't setting it up -- but note that **SSH is only allowed for testing**
 1. Go to the NSG for the DB VM
 2. Go to **Inbound security rules** under Settings